kartikeysaini98/kartikeysaini98.github.io/index.md

 ### Covid 19 XRay Image Classification

 The purpose of this project is to detect COVID-19 on the basis of X-ray images by using Image Classification using Convolutional Neural Networks.
 This project uses specialized models like ResNet50 and the normal Sequential model.
-This project is perfect to get a start on the working of ResNet50.
+This project is perfect to get a start on the working of ResNet50. <br>

 <img src="images/project1.png?raw=true" />

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#) [![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter)](#) [![](https://img.shields.io/badge/PyTorch-white?logo=pytorch)](#) [![](https://img.shields.io/badge/numpy-white)](#)